-Car parking in both villages is inadequate at particular times.
+Car parking for local facilities in both villages is inadequate at particular times.
 Dedicated parking space is limited.
 At peak times, inadequate space results in local road congestion.
 At Dean Station, the provision of parking has failed to keep pace with the increase in railway passenger numbers.